 Positions that employ students for a private individual (i.e. babysitter, tutor, caretaker, etc.).

 Non-degreed student jobs and internships that are compensated only by commission, including independent contractor positions (i.e. that may require the individual to bear product expenses, be responsible for income taxes, and may not guarantee worker's compensation or unemployment insurance).

 All positions that require a fee payment or investment prior to employment (i.e. entrepreneurial employers, multi-level marketing/pyramid structured organizations).
-Career Exploration & Develpment defines entrepreneurial employers as those organizations that require the job seeker to make an initial financial investment or fee payment as a condition of employment.
+The Knowlton Center for Career Exploration defines entrepreneurial employers as those organizations that require the job seeker to make an initial financial investment or fee payment as a condition of employment.
 Entrepreneurial employers also include those organizations that provide financial incentives to staff who recruit new hires for the organization and for which the recruiting staff member receives a portion of the new hire's commission.

-Career Exploration & Development defines multi-level marketing/pyramid structured organizations as a way of selling goods and services through distributors.
+The Knowlton Center for Career Exploration defines multi-level marketing/pyramid structured organizations as a way of selling goods and services through distributors.
 If you sign up to sell the goods or services as a distributor, you will receive commissions for your sales.
 MLM plans that promise to pay commissions through two or more levels of recruits (i.e. if you receive commissions on both your sales and the sales of people you recruit as distributors) are known as pyramids and are illegal in many states.
-Furthermore, entrepreneurial employers, multi-level marketing/pyramid structured organizations will not be provided with any online or on-campus recruiting services through the Career Exploration & Development at Denison University.
+Furthermore, entrepreneurial employers, multi-level marketing/pyramid structured organizations will not be provided with any online or on-campus recruiting services through The Knowlton Center for Career Exploration at Denison University.